-In 2017-18, Maestro McDonald makes company debuts leading productions at Opera Philadelphia, Atlanta Opera, and Chicago Opera Theater.
+In 2017-18, McDonald makes company debuts leading productions at Opera Philadelphia, Atlanta Opera, Opera Omaha, and Chicago Opera Theater.
 As Music Director of New York City's On Site Opera, he continues to marshal performances of the highest musical standard while adapting to immersive and logistically challenging settings.
 As the Observer put it in the spring of 2015: “Geoffrey McDonald repeated the miracle of nuanced coordination [in On Site Opera's Barber of Seville] between orchestra and singers he recently accomplished with Orlando downtown.”
 Of other recent On Site Opera performances, The New York Times noted, “Geoffrey McDonald, drew stylish, nimble playing”, elsewhere admiring his “grace and verve”, while Opera News has praised his “sensitivity and control.”

 Highlights from recent seasons include appearances as guest conductor with The Chamber Orchestra of Philadelphia, collaborations with the International Contemporary Ensemble, and with the historical instrument ensemble Grand Harmonie.
 In the spring of 2017, McDonald made his German theater debut with Theater und Orchester Neubrandenburg/Neustrelitz, and led the West Bohemian Symphony Orchestra in Prague in a performance of Smetana's Ma Vlast.
 He is a regular workshop and assistant conductor with Opera Philadelphia, having participated in the development of new operas by Nico Muhly, Missy Mazzoli, Daniel Schnyder, and Kevin Puts.
 He has also conducted for American Opera Projects in the production of Gregory Spears's Wolf-in-Skins, and their workshop presentation of Tarik O'Regan's Heart of Darkness.
 In the summer of 2017 he also led performances of Alcina from the harpsichord at Red River Lyric Opera in Texas.

-In past seasons, Maestro McDonald conducted the Gotham Chamber Opera, American Symphony Orchestra and Bard Festival Players, and has collaborated regularly with innovative stage director R.B.
+In past seasons, McDonald conducted the Gotham Chamber Opera, American Symphony Orchestra and Bard Festival Players, and has collaborated regularly with innovative stage director R.B.
 Schlather on Händel's operas Orlando, Alcina, Ariodante, and Semele.
-In addition to his active freelance career, Geoffrey has already established an impressive record as an engaging conductor-educator, serving as Music Director of the Longy Conservatory Orchestra in Cambridge, Massachusetts (2013-2015); the Bard College Orchestra (2011-15); the Philadelphia Young Artists Orchestra (2010-13); and the Columbia University Bach Society (2009-12).
+In addition to his active freelance career, he has already established an impressive record as an engaging conductor-educator, serving as Music Director of the Longy Conservatory Orchestra in Cambridge, Massachusetts (2013-2015); the Bard College Orchestra (2011-15); the Philadelphia Young Artists Orchestra (2010-13); and the Columbia University Bach Society (2009-12).

 McDonald earned his masters in orchestral conducting at Mannes College of Music, where he was the recipient of the Alma Askin Scholarship, the Felix Salzer Techniques of Music Award, and the Mannes Theory Essay Prize.
-Upon earning his bachelors degree (Summa Cum Laude, Phi Beta Kappa) from Princeton University in musicology, McDonald was awarded the inaugural Edward T. Cone Memorial Prize for excellence in combining music scholarship and performance.
+Upon earning his bachelors degree (Summa Cum Laude, Phi Beta Kappa) from Princeton University in musicology, he was awarded the inaugural Edward T. Cone Memorial Prize for excellence in combining music scholarship and performance.
 He studied piano, cello, and voice, and is a sought-after vocal coach, working with accomplished singers who appear on the world’s top stages.